 Changing MicSampleRate requires re-recording all your f-key message recordings because all are required to be the same sample rate when splicing them together.
 MicSampleRate is the sample rate WriteLog will record its WAV files on recording F-key messages for SSB.
-WriteLog accepts a setting of either 11025 or 12000 (which are reduced rate versions of CD Quality and DVD Quality.)
-WriteLog's default is CD Quality, but it may be changed to 12000 in the rare circumstance that your microphone sound card or your transmitter sound card will not accept CD Quality rates.
-Setting this MicSampeRate to be compatible with the "Default Format" emphasized in Device Per Radio mixer setup simplifies (but not remove) any sample rate conversion that Windows makes when transmitting your recorded .WAV files.
+WriteLog accepts any setting of between 5000 and 48000 that also divides evenly into either CD Quality (44100Hz) or DVD Quality (48000Hz).
+WriteLog's default is CD Quality, 11025Hz.
+Setting this MicSampeRate to be compatible with the "Default Format" emphasized in Device Per Radio mixer setup simplifies (but does not remove) any sample rate conversion that Windows makes when transmitting your recorded .WAV files.